andre-brandao/pyprland/Getting-started.md

 ## Installation

+Check your OS package manager first, eg, for archlinux, you can also find it on AUR: `yay -S pyprland`

-Use the python package manager *inside a virtual environment*:
+Otherwise, use the python package manager *inside a virtual environment* (`python -m venv somefolder && source ./somefolder/bin/activate`):

 ```
 pip install pyprland
 ```

-If you run archlinux, you can also find it on AUR: `yay -S pyprland`

 Don't forget to start the process with hyprland, adding to `hyprland.conf`: